zhiwu-huang/AICE1006-Data-Analytics-EDA/README.md

 ## Requirements

-A recent installation of Python (>=3.6) with numpy, scipy, pandas, matplotlib, plotly, jupyter, scikit-learn, and rise is required.
+A recent installation of Python (>=3.6) with numpy, scipy, pandas, matplotlib, plotly, jupyter, and scikit-learn is required.

 To install all the packages, type in a terminal: